mekkablue/ShowCoordinatesOfSelectedNodes/README.md

 ### Options

-Run this line in the Macro Window to disable display of node info:
+Run this line in the Macro Window to disable display of (on-curve) node info:

     Glyphs.defaults["com.mekkablue.ShowCoordinatesOfSelectedNodes.showNodes"] = False

-Run this line in the Macro Window to disable display of node info:
+Run this line in the Macro Window to disable display of (off-curve) handle info:

     Glyphs.defaults["com.mekkablue.ShowCoordinatesOfSelectedNodes.showHandles"] = False